pycon-mentored-sprints/community-handbook/docs/participants/04-git-etiquette.md

 As PRs clog up in the system, merges become more complex as other features and fixes are applied to the same codebase.
 This, in turn, slows them down further and often completely blocks progress on a given codebase.

 There is a balance between flow and ensuring the quality of our PRs.
-As a reviewer, you should decide whether a code quality issue is sufficient enough to block the PR whilst the code is improved.
+As a reviewer, you should decide whether a code quality issue is sufficient to block the PR whilst the code is improved.
 Possibly it is more prudent to flag that the code needs rework and raise an issue.

 Any quality issue that will result in a bug should be fixed.